Magomed Kurugliyev

-Magomed Kurugliyev (born 16 January 1974 in Dagestan) is a Lezgin from Dagestan.
-He is a citizen of Kazakhstan.
-He was a wrestler who competed in the 1996 Summer Olympics, in the 2000 Summer Olympics, and in the 2004 Summer Olympics.
+Magomed Kurugliyev (born 16 January 1974 in Dagestan) is a Russian-born Kazakhstani freestyle wrestler who competed in the 1996 Summer Olympics, in the 2000 Summer Olympics, and in the 2004 Summer Olympics.

 He won a bronze medal at the 2005 World Wrestling Championships.
 Other notable achievements include bronze medals at the 1998 Asian Games and 2006 Asian Games, as well as a silver medal at the 2002 Asian Games.